agladstein/SimPrily/Manual.md

 `-daf`, followed by the parameter name for daf.

-`-random_discovery`, followed by `True`.
+`-random_discovery`, followed by `True` or `False`.
-This will add a random number of individuals to the discovery populations to use as the "panel" to create the pseudo array.
+True will add a random number of individuals to the discovery populations to use as the "panel" to create the pseudo array.
-When this option is True, the total number of simulated discovery populations is equal to the number "genotyped" and in the "panel".
+When this option is False, the total number of simulated discovery populations is equal to the number "genotyped" and in the "panel".
-*currently only works with True option*

 For example: